stanchan/teleport/docs/2.4/faq.md

 There are two commercial editions of Teleport:

-* **Teleport Pro** is for start-ups and small companies with up to 100 serers.
+* **Teleport Pro or Business** is for start-ups and smaller companies with up to 500 servers.
-  Users can sign up for Teleport Pro subscription [on our web site](https://gravitational.com/teleport/).
+  Users can sign up for a subscription [on our web site](https://gravitational.com/teleport/).
-  Teleport Pro sends the anonymized usage data to Gravitational (see below).
+  This editions send the anonymized usage data to Gravitational (see below).
-  You can cancel your Teleport Pro subscription any time.
+  Users can cancel Teleport Pro or Business subscription any time.

 * **Teleport Enterprise** works best for larger companies with 100+ servers and comes with substantial volume discounts.
 Teleport Enterprise does not send